-WHAT YOU SHOULD KNOW:
+WHAT YOU NEED TO KNOW:

-- You have a headache that does not go away.
+- You have a headache that does not go away when you take medicine.

 - You have questions or concerns about your condition or care.

 © Copyright IBM Corporation 2021 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.